-Royal Regiment of Wales Collection (including its antecedent Regiments, The South Wales Borderers, The Welch Regiment and The Monmouthshire Regiment)
+Royal Regiment of Wales Collection (including its antecedent regiments, The South Wales Borderers, The Welch Regiment and The Monmouthshire Regiment)

-The Regimental Chattels of the Royal Regiment of Wales are managed by The Royal Welsh Museum Trust, and are recorded on the Museum Database (MODES).

-Our Regimental Property is quite unique and a number of items very valuable, but most importantly is the fact that it represents a huge part of the Regiment's heritage.
+The regimental chattels are managed by The Royal Welsh Museum Trust and are recorded on the Museum Database (MODES).
+Our regimental property is quite unique and several items very valuable, but most importantly is the fact that it represents a huge part of the Regiment's heritage.